 Doctors have been recommending dietary changes to their patients with such conditions as diabetes, high cholesterol and high blood pressure for years.
 Soon, they may be doing the same for patients suffering from poor memory function.

-That’s because a host of new clinical studies have found that specific nutritional interventions can significantly improve memory function in patients with Alzheimer’s disease (AD) and those with mild cognitive impairment (MCI).
+That’s because a host of clinical studies have found that specific nutritional interventions can significantly improve memory function in patients with Alzheimer’s disease (AD) and those with mild cognitive impairment (MCI).

 But you don’t have to have Alzheimer’s to benefit from the new findings.
 Eating a brain-healthy diet can also help those of us who, as we age, notice that our mind and memory just aren’t as sharp as they used to be.